-includes Unquestionably, respondent's record now the evidence of severity that saved him from disbarment in January 2008.
-He was reprimanded, in May 2005, for gross neglect, lack of diligence, and failure to communicate with the client. having been disciplined for these ethics offenses in 2005, he proceeded to undertake the representations of Aviles 2005), Cicogna (September 2005), and the other clients, except his for Alfano (2006), and to repeat unethical acts.
-Undeniably, it can now be said that he has not learned from his prior mistakes.
+Unquestionably, respondent's record includes now evidence of severity that saved him from disbarment in January He was reprimanded, in May 2005, for gross neglect, lack of diligence, and failure to communicate with the client.
+Yet, having been disciplined for these ethics offenses in 2005, he proceeded to undertake the representations of Aviles (June 2005), Cicogna (September 2005), and the other clients, except (2006), for Alfano and to repeat his unethical Undeniably, it can now be said that he has not learned from his prior mistakes.

 Moreover, respondent's contempt for the disciplinary system went unabated after the Court's January 18, 2008 decision.
 In early January 2008, he was served with ethics complaints in the Gao, Aviles, and Alfano matters.
-On January 29, 2008, the OAE
+On January 29, 2008, the OAE served him with the complaint for his failure to comply with R. 1:20-20.

-1:20-20.
 The month following the imposition of the three-year suspension (February 2008), respondent failed to answer the ethics complaints in Frascella/Reres, Leeson, Cicogna, and Toth, and still had not answered the complaints served on him in January.
 He continued to ignore the DEC and the OAE, forcing all of these records to be certified to us.
 To this day, respondent continues to ignore the disciplinary system.